People rely on banks in their daily lives, whether it’s for looking after their money, paying for things and receiving wages.

 We have been given new powers to step in if a bank fails.
 We also work with banks to create ‘living wills’ to show how they could be dealt with if they suffered a catastrophic shock.

-So if a large commercial bank did go bust today, it could now do so in an orderly way.
+So if a large commercial bank did go bust today, it could now do so in an orderly and safe way.
 The losses would fall on the bank’s investors, not taxpayers.
 And if your bank failed, you could claim back up to £85,000 of your money through the Financial Services Compensation Scheme.

 The new rules are designed so that even the biggest, most complex banks can fail if they become unprofitable – but they can do this without the need for taxpayer support and without causing disruption to the financial system or wider economy.